shubhamtamgadge/TicTacToe/README.md

- TicTacToe gave which you can play on your cmd.
+ TicTacToe game which you can play on your cmd.